DvdRivas/DrChatPatin/README.md

 ## Overview

-Rare diseases affect a disproportionately small patient population, which historically has led to limited diagnostic tooling and clinical decision support.
-DrChatPatin addresses this gap by providing an AI-assisted conversational interface capable of guiding diagnostic reasoning according to established FDA rare disease classifications.
+DrChatPatin addresses the need for AI-assisted support in the differential diagnosis of rare diseases through a secure conversational interface.
+Its core Web3 components, including the user interface and encrypted conversation storage, are deployed as ICP canisters.
+A dedicated external API layer connects the application to the diagnostic inference engine.
+This architecture combines decentralized persistence and identity management with flexible AI model integration.

 Key properties of the system:

 - **Decentralized execution**: Both the user interface and conversation storage logic are deployed as ICP canisters, ensuring no single point of failure.
-- **Persistent conversation history**: Patient-provider interactions are encrypted, stored and immutably on-chain via the backend canister.
+- **Persistent conversation history**:Interactions are encrypted and stored on-chain through the backend canister.
 - **External AI integration**: A dedicated API layer connects the application to an external AI model, enabling intelligent diagnostic responses.
 - **Voice interaction support**: The application supports speech-to-text input, improving accessibility in clinical environments.
 - **Secure rendering**: AI responses are rendered as sanitized Markdown to prevent injection vulnerabilities.